-In the first half of 13th century the cathedral was constructed in High Gothic style - and is considered to be one of the highest achievements in this style.
+In the first half of the 13th century the cathedral was constructed in High Gothic style - and is considered to be one of the highest achievements in this style.

-Rayonnant style - structurally "lightest" version of Gothic style - dominated in the middle of 13th century, when Jean de Chelles and later - Pierre de Montreuil - led the works.
+Rayonnant style - structurally "lightest" version of Gothic style - dominated in the middle of the 13th century, when Jean de Chelles and later - Pierre de Montreuil - led the works.
 The style is represented in several transepts and portals of the cathedral, in the gorgeous rose windows.